universal-resume/html-renderer/README.md

 # html-renderer
-Light Javascript tool that render your json universal-resume into a good looking PDF printable HTML page.
+Light Javascript tool that render your json universal-resume into a good looking PDF-Printable HTML page.

 ## Key features
 - Only maintain you resume as a JSON.